Simulation to Rules: A Dual-VLM Framework for Formal Visual Planning: Experimental Results

 \subsection{Domains}

 We finetune SimVLM and test on six grid world domains: \textbf{Frozenlake}, \textbf{Maze}, \textbf{Sokoban}, \textbf{Package}, \textbf{Printer}, and \textbf{Overcooked}~\citep{towers2024gymnasium, silver2020pddlgym, jin2023mini, wu2021too}.
 For each domain, we collect data across map sizes ranging from 3 to 8 with varying obstacle probabilities, and create 5–6 distinct visual appearances.
 In total, this yields a dataset of 430k datapoints.
 By default, we use this dataset for SimVLM fine-tuning, which is used to evaluate framework \ours.
-Task descriptions, visualizations of different scenario appearances, and dataset statistics are included in Appendix~\ref{sec:appendix_domains}, ~\ref{sec:appendix_appearances}, and ~\ref{sec:appendix_dataset_statistics}.
+We also evaluate on two more complex 3D embodied tasks, \textbf{MultiRob} and \textbf{Assembly}~\citep{feng2025reflective, ji2025collision}, to assess generalization across environment complexity and visual variability.
+Domain descriptions, visualizations of different scenario appearances, domain complexity analysis, and dataset statistics are included in Appendix~\ref{sec:appendix_domains}, ~\ref{sec:appendix_appearances}, ~~\ref{sec:appendix_domains_complexity} and ~\ref{sec:appendix_dataset_statistics}.